Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 You can do this by going into your browser's extension manager and finding the options button.
 OR if you have pinned the extension to your taskbar, click it and then click the Options Page button that appears in the pop-up window.

-Scroll down to the Instances form and add your instances and namespaces as needed.
-Each namespace you create will be associated with the instance that is currently showing in the instance form.
+Scroll down to the Instances table and add your instances.
+Click the namespace cell to open the pop-up namespace table.
+Each namespace you create will be associated with the instance that is showing in title of the namespace form.

-Click save after each instance / namespace added.
+Instances and Namespaces save automatically when you click off the field being edited.

 Finally, enable your desired features using the checkbox form at the top of this options page.